Don Pilkenton

 Don Pilkenton is a car customizer based in Ohio, United States.
 He has built three cars to win the Ridler Award, in 1993, 1996 and 1999.
 He was the first builder to win the award three times.

-The 1993 winner was a 1940 Ford coupé built for Dave Stitzer.

-George Poteet's 1937 Ford roadster was the 1996 winner.
 This car went on to take "America's Most Beautiful Roadster", top prize at the Oakland Roadster Show.

-In 1999, Pilkenton built a winning 3-window Deuce for Bob Young.

 In 2007, Pilkenton's custom shop closed.